-Moodle complies with all major international standards in the area of accessibility, including XHTML Strict 1.0.
-For more information about Moodle and its development, please see the Moodle Overview webpage Google Doc.
+Moodle complies with major international standards in the area of accessibility, including XHTML Strict 1.0.
+More information

 Technical tutoring is available, as well as an online training course and Quality Matters reviews for new online instructors.
 Advanced training is available in course design through Quality Matters.
 Please contact Paula Ascher for details.

 - Delivering Online Classes - What Works Well Video

 - What is Moodle?
 Video